-Claims in a patent are essentially clauses that define the extent of protection conferred by that patent.
-Independent and dependent claims in a patent define the boundary or scope of an invention on which protection is sought by applying for the patent.
+Claims in a patent mean clauses that define the extent of protection conferred by that patent.
+Independent and dependent claims in a patent define the scope of an invention on which protection is sought.
 Whether an invention is patentable or not, is decided based on whether the claims are novel and inventive.
 This means that the claims must capture both novelty and inventive step of an invention.

-A patent application is granted or rejected primarily based on the claims and not based on the description or drawings alone.
-Additionally, not only from a patent examination’s perspective, the claims in a patent application are also an important deciding factor from a perspective of asserting your patent against an external entity that potentially infringes your patent.
-You may want to check out this article that describes how are claims used in checking infringement of a patent.
+A patent application is granted or rejected primarily based on the claims.
+Not only from a patent examination‘s perspective, claims are also an important deciding factor while asserting your patent against an external entity that potentially infringes your patent.
+You may want to check out this article that describes how are claims used in checking patent infringement of a patent.

 What are the types of claims in a patent?

 What is an independent claim and what is the purpose of dependent claims?

 An Independent claim is a standalone claim that captures all the essential features of an invention (or at least an embodiment of the invention).
 An independent claim defines the minimum detail of the invention (or that embodiment) to stand on its own without requiring features from another claim.